On Finding My Self-Worth in Survival Culture

 When high-potential women go from a surviving, scarcity mind to re-connecting with their worth, everyone feels the impact.

-Over the past three years, the glow-getter tribe has transformed conversations that used to be about what we don’t have.
+Over the past four years, the glow-getter tribe has transformed conversations that used to be about what we don’t have.

-We redefined growth as augmenting our strengths and magnifying our best selves for the growth of others. #IAMempowHER
+We redefined growth as augmenting our strengths and magnifying our best selves for the growth of others. #givegrowth

 Yet, in order to shift cultural perceptions of female leadership, we had to think beyond boardrooms and executive suites.